scrapy/scrapy/docs/topics/coroutines.rst

     ``Request`` callback or ``process_spider_output`` method, none of that output will be processed.

+    This contrasts with the regular behavior, where all items yielded before an exception raises are processed.

 Asynchronous-to-synchronous conversions are supported for backward compatibility, but they are deprecated and will stop working in a future version of Scrapy.